 *.cdn.imgeng.in, where the wildcard (

-*) is a randomly-generated prefix specific to your account.
+*) is a unique randomly-generated prefix.
 For example

-You will need to upgrade to either our Standard or Pro plans for this customized Delivery Address with HTTPS option.
+images.example.com.
+For this, you will need to upgrade to either our Standard or Pro plans for a custom Delivery Address with HTTPS option.

-- If HTTPS required for the custom Delivery Address, add a CNAME DNS record in your DNS to verify the SSL certificate.
+- Add a CNAME DNS record with the validation record provided in the engine's overview in your DNS to verify the SSL certificate.

 - Add a CNAME DNS record to your DNS to define your custom Delivery Address as an alias to the ImageEngine Address.

-- When DNS changes have propagated, the custom Delivery Address is ready for use on your site.
+Once the DNS changes have propagated, the custom Delivery Address will be ready for use on your site.

 Custom Delivery Address with HTTPS Process:

-Copy and add this certificate record information to your DNS.
-Keep this record in the DNS for as long as the certificate is needed.
+Copy the record name and value from your engine's overview and add them to your DNS.
+You will need to keep this record in the DNS for as long as the certificate is needed.

 ImageEngine will ping your DNS to attempt to verify the certificate information.
 Once ImageEngine verifies the certificate from at least one of its edge servers, you will see an “HTTPS Pending” status indicator.
 ImageEngine needs to verify the certificate from all of its edge servers before the process is complete.
 This process may take up to 72 hours.
 Feel free to contact us if you need more information.

-Once ImageEngine has completed the validation process, you will see the status indicator change to HTTPS Valid.
+Once ImageEngine has completed the validation process, you will see the status indicator change to HTTPS Enabled.